Updated April 2026

 The Early Mover Advantage

 Video content creates multiple competitive benefits.
 It builds stronger emotional connections with prospects, improving brand recall and preference.
 It enables more effective sales processes, reducing acquisition costs and improving conversion rates.
 It attracts better talent by showcasing company culture more effectively than traditional recruitment methods.
-Most importantly, video scales efficiently.
-A well-produced video can educate thousands of prospects without requiring additional sales presentations or product demonstrations.
+Most importantly, video scales very efficiently.
+A well-produced video can educate thousands of prospects at the same time, for months or even years, without requiring additional sales presentations or product demonstrations.

-The technology exists, audiences increasingly expect it, and competitive advantages are clear.
-Businesses that recognize video as essential infrastructure rather than optional marketing are growing market share outside of their share of voice. dominate their markets.
-Those that continue treating it as a nice-to-have will find themselves explaining to boards why their competitors are winning deals with better communication strategies.
+The technology doesn’t just exist, but audiences are increasingly expecting.
+Businesses that recognize video as essential communications infrastructure rather than optional marketing are growing market share outside of their share of voice.
+Those that continue treating it as a nice-to-have will find themselves explaining to boards why their competitors are winning deals with better, more effective communication plans.

 ABOUT THE AUTHOR